 2 Corinthians 10:5 is a verse I have used more than any other to deal with wrong thoughts:

 “Casting down arguments and every high thing that exalts itself against the knowledge of God, bringing into captivity every thought to the obedience of Christ.”

 Meditate on our wonderful Lord.
 Do not give your mind to cruel, ugly, and hateful things.
-If all we read is the newspaper—which is filled with murder, rape, riot, graft, robbery, conflict, and accidents—we will not structure our minds around God.
+If all we read are the newspapers—which is filled with murder, rape, riot, graft, robbery, conflict, and accidents—we will not structure our minds around God.
 If that is all we read, we fill our minds with misery.

 If we put a drop of arsenic into a glass of water, the water will not dilute the arsenic.
 The arsenic poisons the water.
 Resentment poisons the spiritual life.
 The Word of God will displace the bitterness.

 God wants us to sit in judgment on every thought that comes into our minds.

 God wants us to sit in judgment on every thought that comes into our minds.
-If it does not pass the test of verse 8, we should reject it.
+If a thought does not pass the test of verse 8, we should reject it.

 Do you have trouble with your thoughts?
-There are six legitimate categories about which the child of God can think.
+There are legitimate categories about which the child of God can think.
 The mind will always fix itself on something.
 The real issue is what we will set our minds upon.
 If we think negatively about someone long enough, we will reach the point where we develop a sinful attitude.
 An attitude is harder to control than a single thought.
 God wants us to develop godly attitudes by habitual meditation upon God’s Word.